 6. Be Sociable

 Nobody enjoys those awkward silent moments that can sometimes creep in.
 Try to find a topic to discuss as soon as there are a few seconds of silence.
 You may have to be the one to keep the conversation moving, especially if your date seems nervous or shy.
-Share some humor or crack some lighthearted jokes to loosen them up a bit.
+Sharing some humor or cracking some lighthearted jokes can loosen them up a bit.
+If you're feeling stuck, check out our guide on how to keep a conversation going naturally.
 Being proactive in the conversation shows confidence and makes the experience better for both of you.
+Remember that using their name occasionally can help make the conversation feel more personal and engaging.

 First Date Do's